Migrant families desperate to flee gang violence and an administration determined to stop illegal immigration are adding up to a crisis on the border

 How would you encourage someone entering the field of biology today?
 Be open-minded, read both sides, and don’t be indoctrinated by propaganda.
 Weigh all the evidence and then look for the best explanation of the evidence.
 Those who see that the standard Darwinian picture might be wrong should attend a Discovery Institute summer seminar to meet the scientists and ask critical questions.
 But I would also advise staying undercover until their career is a bit settled, because the risk to ruin their career is real, as I and many others have encountered.

 What areas of biology are particularly compelling for the future?
 One is the whole field of genetics, where you see the striking phenomena of overlapping genes where the same strands of DNA are used to code different genes.
 It’s like a book that you can read backwards and forwards and it still makes sense.
-This is nearly unbelievable to believe with a Darwinian process.
+This is nearly unbelievable to have originated with a Darwinian process.

 Evo-devo?
 “Evo-devo”—evolutionary development—strongly suggests that the whole paradigm about the organism being coded only in the DNA is wrong.
-Look at how sugar coating on the cell membrane is necessary to produce a viable fetus.
+Look at how sugar code on the cell membrane is necessary to produce a viable fetus.
 If you want to change an organism from one type to another, it’s not sufficient to just fiddle with some mutations in the DNA.

 What does paleontology tell us?
 The gaps we can observe in the fossil record are certainly real.
 More and more strong statistical support means we should look at gaps as data and not anomalies.